mathprovgit/notebook_to_latex/README.md

 convertion of a Jupyter notebook into latex file (and/or pdf) using a nb extentions and template

-Here the notebook:
+Here in the notebook:
 - **my_notebook.ipynb**

-will be converted in with nbconvert:
+The output as well as Markdown cells will be converted in with nbconvert:
 - **my_notebook.tex**

 after compilation with Latex: